MikeHathaway/Resolution/State/README.md

 	- Goal is unmet, and/or no signature recieved before endDate
 	- Aion SC funded on Resolution creation used to dispatch funds
 	- If you are lazy, and don't call CompleteResolution by the time periods end plus a buffer.
 Don't be lazy.
-	- Termiantion of resolution can then be called openly
+	- Alternative: Termiantion of resolution can then be called openly

 ### Read More